 It is important to mention that cashews do have a high fat content.
 However, because of the high levels of monounsaturated fatty acids, such as oleic acid, they can assist with heart health and lowering cholesterol.
 Cashews are actually considered one of the low fat nuts, with a lower fat content per serve than peanuts, almonds, walnuts and pecans.
 They also have a high energy density, and lots of dietary fibre.

 Please note: I do not recommend consuming vast quantities of raw cashews on a regular basis.
-Yes, I do use raw cashews in my desserts, puddings, raw cakes, and sweet shakes.
+Yes, I do use raw cashews in some of my recipes.
 But, these recipes are treats.
 I do not consume these foods every day, or even every week.
 Cashews contain over 25 different strains of fungi, which means they are high in bacteria, yeast, fungus and mould, which produce mycotoxins in the body, which can lead to overacidifcation of the cells and tissues leading to diseases.
 This is especially important for those of you with candida issues and acute illness.

 I prefer to consume raw almonds, macadamias, hemp seeds, chia seeds etc on a regular basis.
 They nuts and seeds are more alkaline, and a healthier alternative.
 However, I do love to indulge in some raw cashews and raw cashew milk for a treat!